OpenEnergyPlatform/oedatamodel/README.md

 data types are provided.
 The ERM "oedatamodel-readable.pdf" is provided additionally and is designed to simplify the editing of the data by a user.
 It also provides tables and relations as well as column names and datatypes, but the tables are in a less normalized format.
-We recommend this version of the data model for the implementation in e.g. csv tables because the advantage of the human readable format is not optimal for the technical usage in a database.
+We recommend this version of the data model for the implementation in e.g. csv tables because the advantage of the more human usable format is not optimal for the technical usage in a database.

 In addition, the raw files (file format: .er) from which the PDF respectively the ERM is generated are